Images © Arup / F2K

 ADAPTIVE

-ADPT buildings are configured from modular and interoperable components, allowing projects to be tailored to specific sites, programs and user requirements.
+ADPT buildings are configured from modular and interoperable components.

 EFFICIENT & PREDICTIVE

-Buildings are configured from modular components rather than designed as unique prototypes.
-This reduces coordination complexity, accelerates planning and improves predictability regarding costs, timelines and building performance.
+ADPT reduces planning and production complexity and improves predictability regarding costs, timelines and building performance.

-For developers and investors, this means faster project delivery and significantly reduced development risk.
+This means faster delivery, greater certainty and significantly reduced development risk.

 HUMAN-CENTERED